Alireza-Motazedian/Dockerized_LSTM/README.md

 **Note:**

-* `--build`: "We could omit "--build", but then changes to Dockerfile or dependencies would not be applied.
+* `--build`: Omitting "--build" means changes to Dockerfile or dependencies will not be applied.
-* `-d`: The "-d" flag runs the container in detached mode, allowing you to continue using the terminal for other tasks.
+* `-d`: The "-d" flag runs the container in detached mode, so you can keep using the terminal.

-### 4.8.
+## 4.8.
 Step 8: Verify the Container

 Run: